sciZer0/7/v/README.md

 The team behind the Worldcoin project

-*including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO*
+*including Sam Altmam who is the project's co-founder and  simultaneously OpenAI's CEO, and who earlier was Y-Combinator's president and Reddit's CEO*

 is building the **biggest-ever, global, user base** that might be used for promoting any global b2p project.